kiosk-exchange/kiosk/README.md

 function isAvailableForSale(uint256 DIN, uint256 quantity) constant returns (bool);
 ```

-It will also receive a callback when a new order has been placed on its `Market`.
+It will also receive a callback when a new order has been placed.
 For Ethereum-based assets, a `Product` is expected to provide instant settlement, or the transaction will fail.
 ```cs
 function handleOrder(uint256 orderID, uint256 DIN, uint256 quantity, address buyer);
 ```